thecodingmachine/symfony-boilerplate/docs/docs/5_Guides/5_7_Files.md

 :::note

-📣 In your development environment, the service `api` runs this command automatically on startup.
+📣&nbsp;&nbsp;In your development environment, the service `api` runs this command automatically on startup.

 :::